nampacx/nampacx.github.io/.github/instructions/content-md.instructions.md

 ### Writing Style

-- Write in a conversational, developer-friendly tone
+- Write in a conversational, developer-friendly, more relaxed and funny tone
 - Use clear, concise language
 - Include practical examples and code snippets
 - Explain technical concepts with context
+- Try to break down complex ideas into simple steps
+- Use humor and personal anecdotes where appropriate to engage readers

 ### Structure